At least in my opinion! Ha ha ha!

 Oh, and was this sentence correct in the introduction?
 Let’s take a look.
 Here’s the original sentence:

-Until then, I always thought I was correct to use the “and I” when talking about my friends and I.
+Up 'till then, I always thought when in doubt I should use the “and I” when talking about my friends and I.

 Or should it be:

-Until then, I always thought I was correct to use the “and I” when talking about my friends and me.
+Up 'till then, I always thought when in doubt I should use the “and I” when talking about my friends and me.

 Let’s put it to the test:

-Until then, I always thought I was correct to use the “and I” when talking about I.
+Up 'till then, I always thought when in doubt I should use the “and I” when talking about I.

-Until then, I always thought I was correct to use the “and I” when talking about me.
+Up 'till then, I always thought when in doubt I should use the “and I” when talking about me.

 Would you like to learn more about our Life After 18 programs?